ewa-edun/EcoBuddy_OLD/README.md

 ## Pages/Fixes to do
 BUGS
-Community page not displaying
 Forgot Password page

 PROFILE PAGE
    - Find a solution to why profile images are saying network error from supabase.

 - Need API's to handle
    - Waste submission of proper waste allowed.
    - location and dynamic maps.
 Also more centers for pick-up.

 - The model should have better predictions.

-- Mobile Kiosk page
-- Charity page
-- Poster still showing annonymous even though im logged in.
+- Posts. articles, leaderboards still showing annonymous even though im logged in.

 ## 🚀 Getting Started
 1. Open your VSCode, Open a folder (create a new on eand name it anything you want sha that maybe Technovation)